- Skin allergies

 - Nervousness, anxiety, depression, and other emotional problems

-- It may start when something that rubs, irritates, or scratches the skin, such as clothing.
+- It may start when something rubs, irritates, or scratches the skin, such as clothing.

 - The person begins to rub or scratch the itchy area.
 Constant scratching causes the skin to thicken.

-- The thickened skin itches, causing more scratching, which causes more thickening.
+- The thickened skin itches, and this leads to more scratching.
+This then causes more thickening of the skin.